Cyberlorians/Articles/AutoExcludeCAP.md

 GCCH Audience = https://graph.microsoft.us
 ```

-## Run logic app and test (make sure the exclusion group is not part of a conditional access to test).
+## Run logic app and test (make sure the exclusion group is not part of a conditional access to test)

 *Excluded group now added to the CAP*